Parents and carers

 As a parent or carer there will be many times during your child’s life when you will observe your child’s resilience being tested.
 This could be friendship difficulties, managing change, or dealing with loss.

-One way to begin to make a difference to your child is to understand what resilience is and how you and your child can improve and maintain it.
+The first step to begin to make a difference to your child is to understand what resilience is and how you and your child can improve and maintain it.

 HeadStart Kent recognise that there are 6 areas of a young person’s life that fit together to help them become more resilient.
 This makes them more able to bounce back when they have a tough time.